 Ski all the way through until lunchtime, eating snacks on the chairlifts and gondolas.
 I’d usually start with some easier runs, normally with the aim of getting to the area me and my friends want to ski that day.

-After a few hours of adrenaline fuelled activity, I’d pop back to the apartment and grab a ski town coffee on my way back through the village (doesn’t matter where you are, it’s the nicest coffee on earth!)
+After a few hours of adrenaline fuelled activity, I’d pop back to the apartment and grab a coffee on my way back through the village (doesn’t matter where you are, it’s the nicest coffee on earth!)

 Photo Credit: Alex Pearson Jones